- Other versions of this document

 Schedule 2: Technical and organizational measures

-This Schedule 2 may be replaced by the Contentful security policy by appending or referencing and incorporating such policy herein: https://www.contentful.com/legal/de/2017-01-31/security/
+This Schedule 2 may be replaced by the Contentful security policy by appending or referencing and incorporating such policy herein: https://www.contentful.com/legal/security-standards/de/

-Contact Details: Customer’s account owner email address.
+Contact Details: Customer’s account owner email address

 Data Exporter Role: Controller for Module Two and Processor for Module Three

-Data Importer: Contentful Inc; Contentful GmbH
+Data Importer: Contentful and its Affiliates

 Contact Details: Contentful Privacy Team - email@example.com

 Data Importer Role: Processor for Module Two and sub-processor for Module Three